lawren-ai/-LAPD-Crime-Data-Analysis-Visualization/README.md

 ## 🔢 Project Objectives

-The LAPD has enlisted our help to address the following key questions:
+The LAPD has enlisted help to address the following key questions:

 1. **Which hour of the day has the highest frequency of crimes?**
 2. **Which area experiences the most night crimes (between 10PM and 3:59AM)?**